ramin-asaadi/Power-BI/data-modelling/README.md

 ## Cleaning the Data
-Having the conceptual model, I first need to clean the data.
+Having the conceptual model, we now need to clean the data.